 Did you know that the average 48-inch round patio table actually takes up a minimum 10½ feet with a little seating?
 That doesn’t leave much room for a barbecue, planters, more relaxed seating or social circulation space.
 It also doesn’t consider the fact that you have lots of other deck building materials to choose from as well as deck railings, lighting options and built-in features that could actually make your deck your favorite place to be—an outdoor living space that’s simply perfect for just being you.

 Are you smitten with the warm glow of natural cedar?
 Have you been anxious to explore the merits of the new high-tech maintenance-free decking materials like Trex and TimberTech’s engineered wood composite or AZEK’s 100-percent PVC line?
-Even if you just want to renovate the deck that you have, the pros here at Tum-A-Lum Lumber are here to show you exactly how to take your deck to a whole new level of ahh.
+Even if you just want to renovate the deck that you have, the pros here at Gerretsen Building Supply are here to show you exactly how to take your deck to a whole new level of ahh.

 1. Abandon the boxy square.
 Take your deck multilevel, or throw it a curve.